Plant product residue monitoring

 Grain samples are freighted overnight directly to the contract analytical laboratory.

 All grain samples are subjected to a multi-residue chemical screen covering a range of pesticides and environmental contaminants.
-According to agreed industry sampling rates, a percentage of samples are also randomly subjected to additional herbicide, phosphine and heavy metal screening.
+According to agreed industry sampling rates, a percentage of samples are also randomly subjected to an additional herbicide screen.